 Interactive notebooks: This repository contains lectures and interactive Jupyter notebooks (interactive Python) on QuTiP and open science development.
 They are hosted on the cloud thanks to MyBinder.
 They allow you to begin tinker with quantum mechanics in Python without any local installation: start exploring Schrödinger cats in a couple of minutes.
 They were used in a short intensive course held at ICTP in the Summer of 2019.

-Scikit-project is a cheatsheet to develop a scientific open-source library from scratch.
+Make your code count is a cheatsheet to develop a scientific open-source library from scratch.
 It helps you design, code, test, document, distribute and preserve your software package using the wonderful tools of the Python ecosystem.
 It is a project that aims at making open science more scalable.